ArcElewyn/IT/README.md

 As an aspiring DevOps administrator, I decided to try and learn everything I could by myself. \
 So here I am, documenting my learnings and every progress that I made.

-Since I have a sysops background, I do have a knowledge of networking, system, wether its is Linux or Windows, as well as virtualisation
+Since I do have a SysOps background, I do have a knowledge of networking, system, wether its is Linux or Windows, as well as virtualisation

 ---
 ### Languages that I know and use:
 - Markdown